Barcelona For Beginners

 Glorious early spring weather in El Born sees people enjoying the sun

-The Ideal times (to my mind) are spring and autumn, with pleasant temperatures and fewer crowds to deal with.
+The ideal times (to my mind) are spring and autumn, with pleasant temperatures and fewer crowds to deal with.

 Arrival